phenomnomnominal/fancy/README.md

 ## Production mode

 You probably don't want to ship all of `fancy` to production.
-If you're using webpack, you can use the production version:
+If you're using [Webpack](https://webpack.js.org/), you can use the production version:

 ```typescript
 plugins: [